omar2535/omar2535.github.io/notes/courses/CPSC310/notes.md

 *many client-specific interfaces are better than one general-purpose interface*

 - No client should be forced to depend on methods it does not use
-- No implementation clas should be forced to provide methods that do not fit into its abstraction
+- No implementation class should be forced to provide methods that do not fit into its abstraction
 - A move towards role-based interfaces
 - Clients need only know about the methods that are of interest to them
 - Relates to high cohesion